kubedb/docs/docs/setup/monitoring/overview.md

 # Monitoring KubeDB Operator

 KubeDB has native support for monitoring via [Prometheus](https://prometheus.io/).
-You can use builtin [Prometheus](https://github.com/prometheus/prometheus) scrapper or [CoreOS Prometheus Operator](https://github.com/coreos/prometheus-operator) to monitor KubeDB supported databases as well as KubeDB operator itself.
+You can use builtin [Prometheus](https://github.com/prometheus/prometheus) scraper or [CoreOS Prometheus Operator](https://github.com/coreos/prometheus-operator) to monitor KubeDB supported databases as well as KubeDB operator itself.
 This tutorial will show you what metrics KubeDB operator exports and how to enable monitoring for the operator itself.

 ## Overview